Chimichanga17/Google-Colab-waifu2x-chainer/README.md

-# Project to get the implementation on Google Colab to ease execution
+# Google Colab implementation of waifu2x-chainer for people that do not have access to NVIDIA GPUs (CUDA).

 # waifu2x-chainer